 How long does amaranth last?

-Amaranth is “immortal”, so, they can last for a very very long time.
+Amaranth is “immortal” and can last for a long time.
 My personal preference is to use them within 6 months of opening the packet.

-Amaranth doesn’t go bad, but, I live in Florida where I see flour bugs (weevils) quite often.
-So, I like to use all dry ingredients as soon as I can.
+Amaranth doesn’t go bad, but I live in Florida, where flour bugs (AKA weevils) are prevalent.
+So, I like to use all my grains and flours as quickly as possible.

-Amaranth is good in so many recipes, so, a one-pound bag can be consumed in less than a month.
+Amaranth is good in so many recipes; therefore, a one-pound bag can be consumed in under a month.

 Nutritional benefits

-Amaranth is known as a superfood for good reasons.
-Cook one cup of Amaranth and you get so much nutrition from it!
+Amaranth is known as a superfood for good reason, as just one cup of cooked amaranth contains helpful nutrients.

 Just one cup of Amaranth has: